Ann Coulter: Books

 Crown Forum published a collection of Coulter's columns in 2004 as her fourth book, How to Talk to a Liberal (If You Must): The World According to Ann Coulter.

 Coulter's fifth book, published by Crown Forum in 2006, is Godless: The Church of Liberalism.

 In it, she argues, first, that American liberalism rejects the idea of God and reviles people of faith, and second, that it bears all the attributes of a religion itself.

 Godless debuted at number one on the New York Times Best Seller list.
-Some passages in the book match portions of others' writings published at an earlier time (including newspaper articles and a Planned Parenthood document), leading John Barrie of iThenticate to assert that Coulter had engaged in "textbook plagiarism".

 Coulter's If Democrats Had Any Brains, They'd Be Republicans (Crown Forum), published in October 2007, and Guilty: Liberal "Victims" and Their Assault on America (Crown Forum), published on January 6, 2009, both also achieved best-seller status.

 On June 7, 2011, Crown Forum published her eighth book Demonic: How the Liberal Mob Is Endangering America.

 Her ninth book, published September 25, 2012, was Mugged: Racial Demagoguery from the Seventies to Obama.
 It argues that liberals, and Democrats in particular, have taken undue credit for racial civil rights in America.

-Coulter's tenth book, Never Trust a Liberal Over 3 – Especially a Republican, was released October 14, 2013.
+Coulter's tenth book, Never Trust a Liberal Over 3 – Especially a Republican, was released on October 14, 2013.
 It is her second collection of columns and her first published by Regnery since her first book, High Crimes and Misdemeanors.
-Coulter published her eleventh book, Adios, America: The Left's Plan to Turn Our Country Into a Third World Hellhole on June 1, 2015.
+Coulter published her eleventh book, Adios, America: The Left's Plan to Turn Our Country Into a Third World Hellhole, on June 1, 2015.
 The book addresses illegal immigration, amnesty programs, and border security in the United States.